What is Gastritis / Duodenitis?

 As for other causes of gastritis/duodenitis, treatment includes stopping or reducing the intake of NSAIDs and alcohol.
 Smoking cessation and stress reduction will also help alleviate the symptoms of both conditions, as well as improve your overall health.

-• Fever — constant inflammation can trigger your body’s immune response and cause a fever
+- Fever — Chronic inflammation can trigger your body’s immune response and cause a fever

-• Weight loss and/or malnutrition — constant inflammation results in poorer digestion of food
+- Weight loss and/or malnutrition — Chronic inflammation results in poorer digestion of food

-Generally, gastritis and duodenitis respond well to the treatment and lifestyle changes mentioned earlier.
-If you have any of the above symptoms or are concerned about cancer (especially if you have a family history of stomach cancer), do speak to a medical professional.
+Patients with gastritis and duodenitis generally respond well to the treatment and lifestyle changes mentioned above.
+Still, if you have any of the symptoms discussed or are concerned about your risk of developing stomach cancer (especially if you have a family history of this cancer), it is advisable to speak to a Gastroenterologist.

 Is it just Gastritis/Duodenitis?